 Then, the budget decision-process can focus on which internal products and services the enterprise chooses to buy.
 Straightforward, business-like discussions of costs and the ROI of the proposed deliverables replace emotion, politics, and unrealistic "do more with less" demands.

 As an added benefit, the budget data can also be used to determine the rates for internal products and services.
 Rates can be used to estimate new projects during the year.
 They also provide the best basis for outsourcing comparisons.
 And of course they're fundamental to governance processes such as demand-management and chargebacks.

 Benefits of investment budgeting

-Here are the top ten benefits of Investment-based Budgeting.
+Here are the top ten benefits of the Investment-based Budgeting approach.

 1. Save money by inducing frugality.